 Compliance through Continual Improvement

 The ability to proactively address potential safety issues before they become a problem is the benefit of continuous improvement from a strong culture of safety.
 Every potential issue might not be caught before it becomes active but catching as many as possible saves time, reduces injuries and accidents, and maintains production without halts.
 It also maintains OSHA compliance and keeps employers calm in the presence of OSHA inspectors.
 Because knowing the full scope of a facility’s safety performance prevents employers from being caught off-guard by inspector questions and inspections.

 OSHA citations are costly, scary, and debilitating for employee morale.
 And employers will go to extreme measures to avoid them.
 But maintaining OSHA compliance is as simple as maintaining a healthy safety culture in the workplace.
 The goals of a safety culture align with the goals of OSHA compliance to reduce employee risk and potential for injury while on the job.
 It also helps to consult a professional to utilize their expertise on the subject.

-Team with a professional safety consultant like Optimum Safety Management to conduct routine inspections and build an action plan to address issues will help organization’s reach and exceed they safety and compliance goals.
+Team with a professional safety consultant like Amerisafe Group to conduct routine inspections and build an action plan to address issues to help reach and exceed safety and compliance goals.

 Amerisafe provides the information and services to help companies develop safety leaders and improve overall safety performance.
 For more information on how we can assist with your businesses’ safety needs, contact an expert today, or reach out via phone.